-Prospective entrants to NHS England's International GP Recruitment scheme must score 7.0 or more overall if using the IELTS (and no less than 6.5 for any individual module).
+Prospective entrants to NHS England's International GP Recruitment scheme must score 7.0 or more overall if using the IELTS (within which domain (reading or writing) may be at 6.0 for any individual module).
 If you are successful in your application, you'll be provided further English Language training should you require it.

 You can find test centres in your location on the IELTS website.

 For the OET (medical version), candidates will need to achieve a Level B in each skill (listening, reading, writing and speaking) to meet the GMC’s requirements.
 The test is designed for healthcare professionals with an emphasis on real situations medical staff might encounter.

 The OET provides an alternative to the IELTS and was introduced on 8th February 2018.
 Further details about the OET are available on the GMC website.